-efficacy of root removal in commercial fields.
+Three root removal devices were compared for speed and efficacy of root removal in commercial fields.
 Devices tested includes: Lundby plant lifter, beach cleaner, and potato harvester (Fig. 3).

-- To evaluate the effects of root removal on soilborne pathogens and pests, a split-split plot experiment was in Aug.
-2014 in Whatcom County, WA. - (with or without removal using a Lundby plant lifter), split plots 15 x 9 m in size. - Data to be collected includes: changes in soilborne penetrans populations, plant growth, and yield.
+- To evaluate the effects of root removal on soilborne pathogens and pests, a split-split plot experiment was established in a commercial field of 'Meeker' red raspberry in Aug.
+2014 in Whatcom County, WA. - The main plot factor was fumigation (with or without, using Telone ® C-35) and the split plot factor was root removal (with or without removal using a Lundby plant lifter), replicated six times.
+Main plots were 30.5 x 9 m and the split plots 15 x 9 m in size. - Data to be collected includes: changes in soilborne disease (Fusarium and Pythium, proxies for P. rubi) and P. penetrans populations, plant growth, and yield.
 This experiment will continue until 2018.